rng-guy/NFSMWBartender/README.txt

 The following two subsections also contain COMPATIBILITY NOTES for any mods known to conflict with Bartender in any way.
 In general, this mod should be compatible with all VltEd and Binary mods;
-any .asi mods that do not change the game's actual cop-spawning code should also be compatible.
+.asi mods that do not change the game's actual cop-spawning code should also be compatible.